 Seattle also offers fine — and fun — dining (The Pink Door features a trapeze artist on Sundays); as well as wine country in nearby Woodinville (also home to the Redhook Ale Brewery); and apparently a law that requires a Starbucks to be every two city blocks (fueled by Starbucks, Seattleites are cheerful and easy-going people).
 All of this against a stunning city skyline, punctuated by the Space Needle and crowned by snow-capped Mount Rainier.

 Put yourself in the center of it all by planting yourself in one of the hotels on the following pages.
 All but one will put you in the heart of the action, within walking distance of the major attractions (we also feature one hotel in wine country, 20 minutes from the city center).
-Any one of our Six Seattle Sleeps is the perfect base from which to explore Seattle.
+Any one of our Six Seattle Sleeps is the perfect base from which to explore Seattle before or after your cruises from Seattle.
 Contact your cruise seller for rates and booking information.

 Facts — Welcome to the hotel of the future.
 Hotel 1000’s advanced high-tech amenities include a tub that fills from the ceiling (without splashing), an intelligent bar that knows when refreshments in your room need replenishing (and signals staff to do so when you’re away), an infrared occupancy sensor in your room as well as a 40-inch L.C.D. screen, VOIP phone (and free calls within the U.S.); free wired and wireless internet; “intelligent” artwork base on your preferences and more, including a fine restaurant and spa facilities.